Dr Sarah Knight

 - EN3148 Classical and post-classical Latin

-MA: Dr. Knight teaches on the MA in the Country House and MA in English Studies.
+MA: Dr. Knight teaches on the MA in the Country House (seventeenth-century poetry) and on the MA in English Studies (editing early modern drama).

-'How the Young Man Should Study Latin Poetry', in Neo-Latin Literature, ed. by Victoria Moul (Cambridge: Cambridge University Press, forthcoming 2014).
+'How the Young Man Should Study Latin Poetry', in Neo-Latin Literature, ed. by Victoria Moul (Cambridge: Cambridge University Press, forthcoming).

 (Co-written with Mary Ann Lund), 'Richard Crookback', Times Literary Supplement (February 8, 2013), pp. 14-15.